-A similar experience to projective identification can also emerge between an abuser and victim.
+An experience similar to projective identification can emerge between an abuser and victim.
 The process is thought to involve introjection, which occurs when there is a powerful experience or bond with another person.
 Through introjection, we begin to experience parts of another person as parts of ourselves.
-This process is a normal part of becoming a social being and experiencing connection, if not also belonging.
+This process is a normal aspect of becoming a social being and experiencing connection, if not also belonging.
 To varying degrees, we introject emotions and states of mind of others.
 Frans de Waal claimed, “We can’t feel anything that happens outside ourselves, but by unconsciously merging self and other, the other’s experiences echo within us.
 We feel them as if they are our own.
 Such identification cannot be reduced to any other capacities, such as learning, association, or reasoning.
 Empathy offers direct access to ‘the foreign self’.”6 Although I agree with de Waal’s account of unconscious merging, I do not believe empathy is the only way it comes about.
 Human receptiveness to each others’ unconscious states also increases the likelihood of introjecting the psychological contents of another.

 Those who sexually abuse take advantage of the possibility of introjection.
 Whether the abuse occurred through coercion or force, a survivor may find her inner reality contaminated by fantasies and emotions associated with the abuser.
 Because of the power the perpetrator has over us, and the vulnerability (if not terror) felt, we are susceptible to introjection of his emotions, mental state, and fantasies, along with specific trauma-related memories of facial expressions, gestures, and what was said.
-For instance, the psychoanalyst Sandor Ferenzi hypothesized that in instances of childhood abuse, including sexual abuse, the shame and guilt denied by the perpetrator is introjected into the child, causing her or him to feel the adult’s emotions as their own.7 According to another study of those incested, “the identity of the victim is taken over by that of the aggressor and become petrified in a form of mimicry.”8 For some survivors, introjection of aspects of the perpetrator’s personality or emotions may be experienced as an alien self.
+The psychoanalyst Sandor Ferenzi hypothesized that in instances of childhood abuse, including sexual abuse, the shame and guilt denied by the perpetrator is introjected into the child, causing her or him to feel the adult’s emotions as their own.7 According to another study of those incested, “the identity of the victim is taken over by that of the aggressor and become petrified in a form of mimicry.”8 For some survivors, introjection of aspects of the perpetrator’s personality or emotions may be experienced as an alien self.
 For others, introjection is experienced as a critical and persecutory voice.
-Hallucinations and psychosis have also been identified as consequences of sexual abuse.
+Hallucinations and psychosis have also been identified as consequences of sexual trauma.

-Sexual abuse, or even attempted sexual assaults, can leave women not only afraid, but also their imaginations overrun with fantasies and sexual imagery associated with the abuse.
+Sexual trauma, or even attempted sexual assaults, can leave women not only afraid, but also their imaginations overrun with fantasies and sexual imagery associated with the abuse.
 In his exploration of the effects of rape on sexual fantasies, journalist Noah Berlatsky wrote of ‘Johanna’, who was raped at knife point in her home.
-Her sexual fantasies continue to be dominated by the experience.
+Her sexual fantasies continued to be dominated by the experience.
 Johanna shared, “You could say that my inner sexual life still revolves around the rape.”9 Psychiatrist Bessel van der Kolk chronicled his patient Julia’s reaction to being raped at gunpoint in a hotel room when she was sixteen years old:

 “Shortly thereafter she got involved with a violent pimp who prostituted her.
 He regularly beat her up.
 She was repeatedly jailed for prostitution, but she always went back to her pimp.
 Finally her grandparents intervened and paid for an intense rehab program.
 After she successfully completed inpatient treatment, she started working as receptionist and taking courses at a local college.
 In her sociology class she wrote a term paper about the liberating possibilities of prostitution, for which she read the memoirs of several famous prostitutes.
 She gradually dropped all her other courses.
 A brief relationship with a classmate quickly went sour—he bored her to tears, she said, and she was repelled by his boxer shorts.
 She then picked up an addict on the subway who first beat her up and then started to stalk her.
 She finally became motivated to return to treatment when she was once again severely beaten.”10